AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-links-report.md

   </tr>
   <tr>
    <td colname="col1"> Link ID </td>
    <td colname="col2">The link's primary ID.
-For more information on how the primary ID is defined by the New [Link Tracking Methodology] (/help/analyze/activity-map/activitymap-link-tracking/activitymap-)ink-tracking-methodology.md). </td>
+For more information on how the primary ID is defined by the New <a href="/help/analyze/activity-map/activitymap-link-tracking/activitymap-link-tracking-methodology.md">Link Tracking Methodology</a>. </td>
   </tr>
   <tr>
    <td colname="col1"> Link Clicks </td>